-Hamilton claimed one of Mercedes' three victories in 2013, a season which paved the way for their unprecedented dominance of 2014 as Hamilton and Rosberg secured a record-breaking one-two finishes.
-Expect more to follow - with Hamilton once again likely to be very much to the fore.
+Hamilton claimed one of Mercedes' three victories in 2013, a season which paved the way for their unprecedented dominance of 2014 as Hamilton and Rosberg secured a record-breaking 11 one-two finishes.
+The team went one better in 2015 - and so too did Hamilton.